 - The addition of adopting out animals at the end of a study following established school/college procedures and RARC veterinary approval

-- The addition of language to allow the transfer of animals between ACUC-approved protocols with RARC veterinary approval
+- The addition of language to allow the transfer of animals between IACUC-approved protocols with RARC veterinary approval

 - Changing from one approved commercial source of animals to another